 1937 - The Agricultural Engineering program at the University of Nebraska was accredited.
 It is one of the oldest nationally accredited engineering programs in the country.

-1968 - Dr. William E. Splinter (class of 1949) was named chair and served until 1987.
-Dr. Splinter served as president of ASAE in 1978-79, and was awarded the John Deere Gold Medal in 1995.
-He also served as the director of the Lester F. Larson Tractor Test and Power Museum, which is housed in the original Tractor Test building, north of Chase Hall.
-Dr. William E. Splinter with the tractor that brought about the Nebraska Tractor Test law, the Minnesota Ford B, manufactured in 1915.
+1968 - William E. Splinter (class of 1949) was named chair and served until 1987.
+Splinter served as the president of ASAE from 1978 to 1979 and was awarded the John Deere Gold Medal in 1995.
+He also served as the director of the Lester F. Larson Tractor Test and Power Museum, which is housed in the original tractor test building north of Chase Hall.
+Splinter is pictured with the tractor, the Minnesota Ford B (manufactured in 1915), that brought about the Nebraska Tractor Test law.

 1981 - Agricultural Engineering Hall was renovated to its present condition.
 On March 18, 1982, the building was rededicated as L. W. Chase Hall.

-1989 - Dr. Glenn J. Hoffman was selected head of the department.
-He came to the department from the USDA/ARS Water Management Laboratory in Fresno, California, where he was the Lab Director.
+1989 - Glenn J. Hoffman was selected head of the department.
+He came to the department from the USDA/ARS Water Management Laboratory in Fresno, California, where he was the lab director.

 1990 - Degrees in Biological Systems Engineering and Water Science were initiated.1991 - The Mechanized Agriculture program was revised and renamed Mechanized Systems Management.
 The graduate engineering program was entitled Agricultural and Biological Systems Engineering to accommodate both majors.